Argentine stocks, bonds up after tax hike rejected

 The MerVal .MERV benchmark stocks index were up 1.8 percent at 1,911.28 after rising as much as 2.3 percent.

-Gains were led in part by food producer and grains exporter Molinos Rio de la Plata (MOL.BA: Cotización), whose shares surged 8.1 percent to 9.35 pesos.
+Gains were led in part by food producer and grains exporter Molinos Rio de la Plata (MOL.BA), whose shares surged 8.1 percent to 9.35 pesos.

 Meanwhile, Argentine bonds traded on the local market also got a boost, rising around 1 percent on average in over-the-counter trade.